KatherineMichel/portfolio/doc/2024-recap.md

 ## Self-Care

 <!--
+Felt I was able to further grow my network and have a deeper understanding of subjects

 Update on how I did
 Not as much as expected due to issues in first half of year Picked up in second half of year